maiho24/BrainNormativeCVAE/README.md

 ## Overview

 BrainNormativeCVAE is a comprehensive toolkit for building and applying normative models to neuroimaging data.
 It implements a conditional Variational Autoencoder approach that can:
-- Learn normative patterns in brain imaging data
+- Learn normative patterns from brain imaging data.
-- Account for multiple demographic and clinical covariates
+- Incorporate multiple demographic and clinical covariates.
-- Generate statistical estimates of deviation from normative patterns
+- Generate probabilistic estimates (means and standard deviations) for input covariates.
-- Perform bootstrap analysis for robust statistical inference
+- Perform robust statistical inference using bootstrap analysis.

 ## Installation